-"Posthumanism and Shakespeare" - the phrase thus opens up several lines of questioning: what would it mean to read Shakespeare no longer "as" humanist - neither as a humanist author nor from a humanist's standpoint?
-Who, in fact, is the "real" posthumanist, Shakespeare or "us"?
-Two humanisms are here in doubt - Shakespeare's and ours.
-Doubting, after a period of prolonged theoretical anti-humanism, can also mean several things: on the one hand, it can simply be a rather stubborn confirmation of humanism, a return to "common sense" in post-theoretical times (cf. Bloom, Wells).
+CPH thus opens up several lines of questioning for Shakespeare studies (and literary studies more generally): what would it mean to read Shakespeare no longer 'as' humanist - neither as a humanist author nor from a humanist (reader's) standpoint?
+Who, in fact, is the 'real' posthumanist, Shakespeare or 'we'?
+Two humanisms are here in fact in doubt - Shakespeare's and ours.
+Doubting, after a period of prolonged theoretical antihumanism, can mean several things: on the one hand, it can simply be a rather stubborn confirmation of humanism, a return to 'common sense' in posttheoretical times (cf. Bloom, Wells).
 It can also lead to a revaluation of humanism, in the form of a critical return to and an affirmation of the radical potential within humanism itself (cf. Said, Mousley).
-But it may also be understood as an attempt to read Shakespeare through all sorts of figurations of the "inhuman" (either in its late modern, technological forms, like cyborgs, machines, computers etc., or in its more ancient, premodern or rather "amodern" appearances, like ghosts, monsters, animals, etc.).
-Finally, critical posthumanism can also work its way back to Shakespeare and construct genealogies between his work and a perceived or real current shift away from a humanist knowledge paradigm, the possible advent of a new "episteme", in which the human again becomes a radically open category, for the promise of a post-anthropocentric and posthumanist, but hopefully not posthuman, future.
+But it may also be understood as an attempt to read Shakespeare through all sorts of figurations of the 'inhuman' (either in their late modern, technological forms, like cyborgs, machines, computers etc., or in their more timeless, even premodern or 'amodern' appearances, like ghosts, monsters, animals, etc.).
+Finally, CPH can also work its way back to Shakespeare and construct genealogies between his work and a perceived or real current shift away from a humanist knowledge paradigm, the possible advent of a new 'episteme', in which the human again becomes a radically open category, for the promise of a postanthropocentric, posthumanist future.